hack4impact-uiuc/philareads/.github/pull_request_template.md

 ## Screenshots
 <!--
-MAC: ctrl + shift + cmd + 3 or 4, then paste in the editor
-GIFs: Try using Kap
+Mac OS Screenshots: ctrl + shift + cmd + 3 or 4, then paste in the editor Mac OS GIFs: Try using Kap
 -->